wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * Fix: WP auto P tags breaks inline javascript
+* New: Support for Custom Banner Sizes and AdSense Label in WP QUADS PRO
+* New: Banner for click fraud monitor plugin in admin settings
+* Tweak: UI improvements in admin settings

 = 1.2.5 =
 * New: New cleaner design for adsense admin dashboard